The Barons Berners

 She had been travelling with an enormous entourage which included her Court and the Royal Household which was accompanied by over 200 carts each pulled by 6 horses.
 It must have been an incredible sight for those able to view it.

-On the 11th August at her arrival on the Suffolk / Norfolk border, near Kenninghall, she was greeted by an impressive Norfolk party of “five and twenty hundred horsemen” and “600 gentlemen”.
+On the 11th of August at her arrival on the Suffolk / Norfolk border, near Kenninghall, she was greeted by an impressive Norfolk party of “five and twenty hundred horsemen” and “600 gentlemen”.

 The queen stayed at Kenninghall for the nights of 11th – 13th before proceeding to Bracon Ash where she is understood to have stayed at Mergate Hall.
 The Bracon Ash and Hethel website (see the lower part of the linked page) provides a lot more information.